-Our Executive Chairman and Chief Executive Officer and the Senior Vice President, Business Affairs regularly attend Compensation Committee meetings to discuss matters under consideration by the Committee and to answer questions regarding those matters.
+Our Chief Executive Officer and our Senior Vice President of Business Affairs regularly attend Compensation Committee meetings to discuss matters under consideration by the Committee and to answer questions regarding those matters.
 The Compensation Committee also regularly meets in executive session without members of management present.